Cranzor/gdspelunky/README.md

 - Further optimization to prevent drops in performance
 - General bug and inaccuracy fixes

+## Documentation
+See the [Project Overview](/docs/overview.md) document to learn about the project structure.

 ## Download
 Visit the [itch.io page](https://cranzor.itch.io/gdspelunky) to download the latest version.